alexbeeken/alexlearns/src/pages/posts/2018-05-24---Journey-3/index.md

 It will be good to set __some kind of a time based goal__ for the completion of this project.
 It will help add a level of accountability.
 I'll have to see what exactly this entails once I get started.
 Perhaps after one month, I'll come back and see what kind of progress I've made.

 I just need a way to keep track of the __hours spent working every week__, specifying the course worked on, and __a percentage of completion__ on each course.
-With these two metrics it becomes really simple to predict a completion date.
+With these two metrics it becomes really simple to predict a completion date and just compare it to the course timeline.

 ```
 estimated weeks left = (total hours spent / (units completed / total units)) / weekly budget
 ```

 The weekly budget is 16 right now but that could change once I get started.

+Comparing the project completion date to the course's syllabus timeline should serve as a good guiding goal.
+If the course says 13 weeks and my project completion time is 18 weeks, I know that I might need to pick it up.
+If my projected completion is 9 weeks, then I should try to keep that pace and finish early.

+The overall goal timeline for the courses will stay at roughly __1.5 years__ as outlined in part 2.

 ## Why Measure?